 Why “WE” Will Change the Web

 The internet has always changed at a rapid pace.
 Recently (in the past 2 years) there has been a growing movement of real-time user generated interactionsConversations, Interactions and Authenticity in Social Media.
 Read more … » and content that is creating a completely new “internet” fueled by twitterCool Infographic on the birth of Social Networking.
-Read more … », facebookCool Infographic on the birth of Social Networking.
+Read more … », facebookFacebook Ads Test for a Public Community.
 Read more … » and social mediaIf Social Media were a High School – from Flowtown.
 Read more … », essentially being fueled by “US”.

 Ben Behrouzi, posted an article today that captures the movement of the real-time web and how there is a need for integrating and sharing this new mountain of content that is created daily and how “WE” are creating the new “Web that will take the form of a living breathing database”.

 Excerpt from the article: Real-Time Search – 5 Reasons Why “We” Will Change the Web

 “What is clear is that our daily use of the Real Time Web’s driving platforms — Twitter, Facebook and the like — is unprecedented.
 The Internet is no longer simply just a disconnected 3rd party container of tops down aggregation, “We” is now part of its determination.
 And, searchLeapFish Enables Search 2.0.
 Read more … » as we know it will soon change to accommodate, thereby delivering a completely different experience of the Web.”

 The new web will require new tools to address the bottoms up approach to content and interactions that occur in real-time.
 Ben Behrouzi does an excellent job of giving us a sneak preview as to why this movement is critically important to the search industry and how “WE” are influencing the internet today.